agourlay/post-on-my-fridge/Readme.md

 To access or create a fridge use the search box or type directly the fridge name in the url.

-The posts can contain dynamic media content just by inserting an url in the content of a post:
+The posts can contain dynamic media content just by inserting an url in the content of a post.

 More features to come...